SDM-2021-16-SpongeBob/video_creator/docs/System Design.md

 6. For masking, or layovers, if a position box is clicked and then a text box is clicked, the highlighting might disappear, but the last selected position will still be chosen.
 7. When applying filter, try not to start at t=0 or t=duration as it needs a wiggle room of about 1-2 seconds to operate.

+# Dependencies
+1. Python 3.6 (or higher)
+2. GStreamer 1.14.3 or higher (including the good/bad/ugly packages)
+3. Multiple Python libraries (installed by pipenv)

 ## Implementation plan